 - Headaches and migraine

 A strong evidence base for Yoga Therapy is emerging as an increasing number of high quality research papers are published.
-Qualified Yoga Therapists are trained to read and interpret research data and integrate scientific evidence into their practice.
+At Adore Yoga, trainee therapists learn to read and interpret research data and integrate scientific evidence into their practice.

 What's the difference between Yoga Therapy and regular yoga?

-How is a Yoga Therapist different to a yoga teacher?
+What's the difference between a Yoga Therapist and a yoga teacher?

 The description 'yoga teacher' can mean many things these days.
-Once upon a time, yoga teachers spent many years learning yoga from a master teacher and, when their teacher considered they had reached a level of proficiency in their practice and understanding of yoga, they would be invited to teach.
+Once upon a time, yoga teachers spent many years learning yoga from a master teacher and, when their teacher decided they were ready, they would be invited to start teaching.
 The path to becoming a yoga teacher is very different today.
 Some teachers have only a few weeks of yoga experience behind them when they train to teach.
 The international minimum training standard for yoga teachers is 200hrs and many teachers complete this training in short intensive courses of 10-14 days.
 Instructors offering classes in gyms may have even less experience - to offer yoga in gyms, group fitness instructors need only complete a weekend of training in yoga.
-Because yoga teaching is unregulated, there are plenty of teachers who have not completed any formal training at all.
+Because yoga teaching is unregulated, there are some yoga teachers who have not completed any formal training at all.
 That's a real worry when people are trusting teachers with their health and wellbeing.

 Yoga Therapists, on the other hand, have completed a rigorous training process.
 In Australia, minimum entry requirements for an accredited Yoga Therapy training program is 350hrs professional yoga teacher training PLUS 2yrs teaching experience.
-Yoga Therapy certification includes a minimum of 650hrs which cannot be completed in under 2 years.
+Yoga Therapy certification involves a minimum of 650hrs training over a minimum of 2 years - no quickie intensives.
 When you visit an accredited Yoga Therapist, you know that they have a minimum of 1000hrs training and 4 years teaching experience.
 Many Yoga Therapists have decades of experience and it is common for Yoga Therapists to also hold other allied health qualifications, including physiotherapy, psychotherapy, acupuncture, social work and other disciplines.

 Yoga Therapists are yoga teachers with specialist training.
 That means you need to start by taking a basic yoga teacher training course.
 You'll need a minimum of 350 hours of recognised (Yoga Alliance or Yoga Australia accredited) basic teacher training before you can apply for a place on a professional Yoga Therapy Teacher Training course.
 If you have a 200 hours yoga teacher training, you can take a 150 hour Yoga Therapy Bridging Course that will give you the foundational training you need to study yoga therapy.

-Australian yoga teachers who want to become Yoga Therapists undergo a Yoga Australia Accredited 650hr training program that must be completed over a minimum of two years.
+Australian yoga teachers who want to become Yoga Therapists undergo a Yoga Australia Accredited 650hr training program, completed over a minimum of two years.
 Some of this training is face to face, many courses offer online components and you will also undertake practicum hours, using the skills you learn in real-world clinical environments.
 You'll find detailed information of Yoga Therapy Teacher Training curriculum here.

 How to find a Yoga Therapist